Manga de Dokuha

-Manga de Dokuha (まんがで読破) is a series of manga versions of classic literature.
-Published by East Press, the aim of the series is to introduce average manga readers to important literary works they would otherwise not be aware of or willing to read.
+Manga de Dokuha (まんがで読破) is a series of manga adaptations of classic literature.
+Published by East Press and later Gakken, the series aims to introduce average manga readers to important literary works they would otherwise not be aware of or willing to read.
 The series received press coverage for its publication of often controversial political treatises.
 East Press published best-selling versions of the communist novel Kanikōsen, Karl Marx's Das Kapital and Adolf Hitler's Mein Kampf.
 Some of the books were translated and made available in other languages such as English, Portuguese, and Spanish.

 Manga de Dokuha was launched by East Press in an effort to expose young Japanese people to classic works of literature in a manga format.
 Kosuke Maruo produces each book in the series and outlines the narrative while artwork is created by Variety Art Works.
 The books in the series were often sold through easily accessible convenience stores, including 7-Eleven.
 Maruo said: "We thought that maybe we could get people to read well-known works perceived as tough reads by turning them into manga and selling them at convenience stores".
 In July 2008, the series' first 17 entries had sold over 900,000 copies.
 The average sales for an entry in the series were around 35,000.